Iluz19/Cool-projects/README.md

 for games to play with their kids according to basic parameters.
 I came to this party and added a scratch of a Spotify-like algorithm that suggests you games according to your previous choices

+"Eaternity" is a volunteer project I did to impress a company named eaternity.
+Eaternity is a Swiss company based in Zürich, aiming to bring a solution for the food industry, to measure exactly and efficiently the environmental footprint of food products.
+In the project, I generated a basic LLM (Gemini pro) that will hopefully help potential customers to reduce their environmental footprint, offering them slight variations of their dishes in order to reduce their footprint.
+The model states the change of texture/taste of the dish if implementing these variations

 arab poetry is just a flex of how good i am with pandas library and plotting stuff